Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 [..]
 # Paste user password

  # If you then want to switch user, use
-# Ctrl-d and then reconnect using different login credentials
+ # Ctrl-d, then uparrow, change login credentials
 ```

 ## Levels